ashikuzzaman-abir/graphql-api/README.md

 Author: [@Ashikuzzaman Abir](https://github.com/ashikuzzaman-abir)  |   October, 2024

-# GraphQL API
+# ExpressJS GraphQL API

 ## Overview

-This is a GraphQL API built with Express.js and TypeScript, which provides various data such as actions, triggers, and resource templates.
+This is a GraphQL API built with Express.js and TypeScript, which provides various JSON data such as actions, triggers, and resource templates.
 The project is scaffolded using a TypeScript setup, and it includes GraphQL resolvers, type definitions, and basic middleware for authentication.

 ## Features